‘This file exceeds the maximum upload size for this site.’

 1. Edit Your functions.php File

-If you are comfortable editing your WordPress theme files, editing your theme’s
+If you are comfortable editing your A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More files, editing your theme’s

 functions.php file is a quick fix option.